Optimized variance estimation under interference and complex experimental designs: Illustration and Preview of Main Results

 At the heart of the variance estimation problem is that some terms in the variance expression are never observed.
-We never observe $a_1b_1$ or $a_2b_2$, because a person is never simultaneously directly and indirectly targeted by the campaign.
-Similarly, we never observe $a_1a_2$ or $b_1b_2$, because Person $1$ is directly targeted when Person $2$ is indirectly targeted, and vice versa.
-The unobserved terms prevent us from constructing an unbiased, or even consistent, estimator of the variance unless we make assumptions about the outcomes.
-These assumptions are strong, and they are often untenable in practice.
+We never observe $a_1b_1$ or $a_2b_2$, because a student cannot be assigned to both direct and indirect exposure at the same time.
+Similarly, we never observe $a_1a_2$ or $b_1b_2$, because the two students are always assigned to different exposures.
+The unobserved terms prevent us from constructing an unbiased, or even consistent, estimator of the variance unless we impose strong assumptions on the potential outcomes.

-An alternative route is to construct an upper bound for the variance.
-If the bound is carefully constructed to not include terms that cannot be simultaneously unobserved, one can construct an estimator of the bound.
-Because it is an upper bound, this estimator acts as a conservative estimator of the variance.
+A common way to address this problem is to construct an upper bound for the variance.
+An estimator of the bound then acts as a conservative estimator of the variance.
+A simple upper bound in this setting uses the fact that $\Var{\widehat{\tau}} \leq \E{\widehat{\tau}^2}$.
+Hence, the variance $\Var{\widehat{\tau}}$ is upper bounded by